-- 4.2 The period during which TRR is paid is not a period of pensionable service. - 4.3 The granting of TRR will be conditional at all times on the OHS confirming that there is a reasonable prospect of recovery and return to work.
-The OHS will indicate at the 28 day referral stage whether there is a reasonable prospect of a teacher's recovery and return to work.
-Where the OHS advise that in their opinion there is no prospect of recovery and return to work, the employer must notify the Department immediately and take such timely action as it deems appropriate including but not limited to termination of the contract of employment. - 4.4 TRR will not exceed 18 months (548 days) in the case of ordinary illness. - 4.5 In the case of a teacher who has been granted extended sick pay under the critical illness provisions, he/she may have access to 12 months (365 days) TRR followed by a further period of TRR not exceeding 24 months (730 days).
+- 5.2 The period during which TRR is paid is not a period of pensionable service. - 5.3 The granting of TRR will be conditional at all times on the OHS confirming that there is a reasonable prospect of recovery and return to work.
+The OHS will indicate at the 28 day referral stage whether there is a reasonable prospect of a teacher's prospect of recovery and return to work, the employer must notify the Department immediately and take such timely action as it deems appropriate including but not limited to termination of the contract of employment.

+- 5.4 TRR will not exceed 18 months (548 days) in the case of ordinary illness. - 5.5 In the case of a teacher who has been granted extended sick pay under the critical illness provisions, he/she may have access to 12 months (365 days) TRR followed by a further period of TRR not exceeding 24 months (730 days).
 This further period of TRR is subject to six monthly reviews by the OHS.

-5. Entitlement to Unpaid Sick Leave
+6. Entitlement to Unpaid Sick Leave

-5.1 A teacher who, on having exhausted the maximum period of paid sick leave (and does not qualify for TRR) is still medically unfit to resume duty and wishes to retain his/her position in the school/scheme must notify the employer of his/her intention to avail of a period of unpaid sick leave within which he/she may resume teaching if certified as fit to do so.
-This period of unpaid sick leave shall not normally exceed the TRR limits set out in paragraph 4.

-- 5.2 A teacher must exhaust his/her period of paid sick leave before he/she can apply for unpaid sick leave.
-The granting of a period of unpaid sick leave is subject to continued submission on a regular basis (max 3 months) of acceptable medical certification to the employer. - 5.3 Prior to the expiration of unpaid sick leave, employers must seek the advice of the OHS on the teacher's prospect of recovery and return to work.
+- 6.1 A teacher who, on having exhausted the maximum period of paid sick leave (and does not qualify for TRR) is still medically unfit to resume duty and wishes to retain his/her position in the school/scheme must notify the employer of his/her intention to avail of a period of unpaid sick leave within which he/she may resume teaching if certified as fit to do so.
+This period of unpaid sick leave shall not normally exceed the TRR limits set out in paragraph 5. - 6.2 A teacher must exhaust his/her period of paid sick leave before he/she can apply for unpaid sick leave.
+The granting of a period of unpaid sick leave is subject to continued submission on a regular basis (max 3 months) of acceptable medical certification to the employer. - 6.3 Prior to the expiration of unpaid sick leave, employers must seek the advice of the OHS on the teacher's prospect of recovery and return to work.
 Where a return to duty is not deemed viable, the employer shall take such timely action as it deems appropriate including but not limited to termination of the contract of employment.

-6. Dual Look Back
+7. Dual Look Back

-6.1 To calculate a teacher's appropriate rate of pay when absent as a result of illness or injury there will be a dual look back system as follows:
+7.1 To calculate a teacher's appropriate rate of pay when absent as a result of illness or injury there will be a dual look back system as follows: